LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The W pin has the role of displaying when the Result is writing to the Bus.

 ### Implementation of the RAM Memory module
-Figure 11 shows the Memory Block of the SAP-1 Computer seen from a functional point of view by the Computer when running a program.
+Figure 1 shows the structure of the SAP-1 computer seen from a modular point of view.

+Figure 11 shows the Memory block of the SAP-1 computer and its connection to the system.

 ![ Figure 11 ](/Pictures/Figure11.png)